yangdanny97/gallifreyc/README.md

 **To build:** run build.xml

 Building the generated extension requires that Polyglot be installed and in your classpath.
-Adjust the classpath to include polyglot.jar, ja- va_cup.jar, and JFlex.jar or add these jar files to the gallifreyc/lib directory.
+Adjust the classpath to include polyglot.jar, java_cup.jar, and JFlex.jar or add these jar files to the gallifreyc/lib directory.

 **To run:** invoke gallifreyc.Main (see Polyglot documentation for list of arguments/flags)